mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MongoDB.Extensions.md

+## Class: MongoDB.Extensions.CollectionNameAttribute
+declarative attribute for labeling properties as MongoDB Collections
+### Properties

+#### CollectionName
+Name to use for MongoDB collection
+### Methods

+#### Constructor
+declarative attribute for labeling properties as MongoDB Collections

 ## Class: MongoDB.Extensions.DefaultMongoDatabaseSettings
 Default connection information for MongoDB databases.
 Duplicating this class with a different value will allow for declaring secondary connection configurations.
 ### Properties